 What he ultimately discovered is that his chosen management style was truly uncommon in business, yet extraordinarily productive.

 His teams repeatedly excelled.
 When asked what he was doing differently, Mark replied, “It’s the same disciplined approach others have with numbers and production…but mine is with people.
 You could say I manage the emotional side of work.
 I intentionally make people feel valued.
 I identify their raw talents and seek ways to maximize their full potential.
 I express my deep belief in them, give them voice, proactively coach and teach them – and make a deliberate point of honoring and recognizing all their achievements.”

-As a result, Mark’s people consistently scaled mountains for him.
+As a result, Mark’s people repeatedly scaled mountains for him and delivered phenomenal performance.
 Intrigued by their unwavering achievements, Mark decided to leave the financial services world and devote himself to fully answering the question:

 “What happens inside of people that makes them fully committed

 His research led to the publication of his first book, Lead From The Heart, and his work as a speaker and consultant for companies and organizations seeking to achieve and sustain uncommonly high engagement and performance.